Nick Jonas' 1-Year-Old Daughter Malti Drums at Start of World Tour

 "From sound check to the stage with my girls.
 Yankees night one was beyond words.
 Can’t wait for night two tonight. @jonasbrothers 📸 @nicolasgerardin," Nick, 30, captioned the shot of Malti holding drumsticks.

-He also shared pics of himself and his wife, Priyanka Chopra Jonas, backstage at the Jonas Brothers' first performance of their Five Albums, One Night tour at Yankees Stadium in New York.
+He also shared pics of himself and his wife, Priyanka Chopra Jonas, backstage at the Jonas Brothers' first performance of their Five Albums, One Night Tour at Yankee Stadium in New York.

 For the special occasion, Priyanka, 41, rocked a black-and-white checkered crop top, black skirt, and a shiny black jacket.